 Read the full review here that at looks into, in depth, the interior (“surprisingly roomy”), the engine (to be confirmed in South Africa), performance (“one of its best attributes”), ride and handling (“You can certainly feel the Baleno DNA intertwined with it”).

-Click here to book a test drive.
+Experience the Ignis for yourself, book a test drive.